Nelofarzabi/Hello__Microverse/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank from Microverse
+I would like to thanks from Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/Nelofarzabi/Hello__Microverse-/blob/main/LICENSE) licensed.
+This project is [MIT](./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>